Hennef (Sieg) station: Platforms

 The station has a side and a central platform serviced by three tracks for passenger trains.
 They have lifts and are free of barriers for the disabled.
 The disused track four has no platform.

 Train services

 The station is served by the Rhein-Sieg-Express (RE 9) every hour.
-In the morning peak hour two extra RE 9 services run to Cologne and in the afternoon peak hour two extra RE 9 services run to Siegen.
-It is also served by Rhine-Ruhr S-Bahn service S12 every twenty or forty minutes towards Köln-Ehrenfeld (Horrem in the peak) and every hour towards Au (Sieg) and the S19 service between Düren and Herchen or Au (Sieg) hourly.
-The S12 and S19 services provide a service every 20 minutes on weekdays.
-On the weekend, the S12 operates every 30 minutes between Köln-Ehrenfeld and Au (Sieg) and the S19 operates hourly between Düren and Hennef, providing three services an hour on the weekend towards Cologne.
+It is also served by Cologne S-Bahn lines S12 between Düren or Köln-Ehrenfeld and Hennef (Sieg) every 20 minutes and S19 between Düren and Hennef (Sieg), Blankenberg (Sieg), Herchen or Au (Sieg) every 20 minutes, Monday to Saturday.
+One S12 service an hour continues to/from Au (Sieg) Monday–Saturday.
+On Sundays and public holidays, the S12 operates every 30 minutes between Horrem and Au (Sieg).
+Together these provide services every 10 minutes through Cologne Monday–Saturday and four services an hour on Sunday.
 Freight trains rarely operate through the station.
-All passenger trains running through the station are operated by DB Regio Rheinland.
+All passenger trains running through the station are operated by DB Regio NRW.
 The station is classified by Deutsche Bahn since January 2011 as a category 4 station.